arkade-os/go-sdk/README.md

 - `GetVersion()` - return the SDK version.
 - `GetConfigData(ctx)` - retrieve Ark server configuration details.
-- `Init(ctx, args)` / `InitWithWallet(ctx, args)` - create or restore a wallet.
+- `Init(ctx, serverUrl, seed, password, opts...)` - create or restore a wallet and connect to the server.
+See §2 for available options.
 - `IsLocked(ctx)` - check if the wallet is currently locked.
 - `Unlock(ctx, password)` / `Lock(ctx)` - unlock or lock the wallet.
+- `IsSynced(ctx) <-chan types.SyncEvent` - returns a channel that emits once the local database has finished syncing after unlock.
 - `Balance(ctx)` - query onchain and offchain balances.
 The returned struct includes `AssetBalances map[string]uint64` keyed by asset ID.
-- `IssueAsset(ctx, amount, controlAsset, metadata, opts...)` — mint a new offchain asset.
+- `IssueAsset(ctx, amount, controlAsset, metadata)` — mint a new offchain asset.
 Pass `nil` for a fixed-supply asset, `types.NewControlAsset{Amount}` to create a reissuable asset with a new control asset, or `types.ExistingControlAsset{ID}` to issue under an existing control asset.
 Returns the ark txid and the resulting asset IDs.
-- `ReissueAsset(ctx, assetId, amount, opts...)` — mint additional supply of an existing controllable asset.
+- `ReissueAsset(ctx, assetId, amount)` — mint additional supply of an existing controllable asset.
 Requires the caller to hold the corresponding control asset vtxo.
-- `BurnAsset(ctx, assetId, amount, opts...)` — permanently destroy a quantity of an asset.
+- `BurnAsset(ctx, assetID, amount)` — permanently destroy a quantity of an asset.
 Remaining balance is returned as change to the caller's address.
-- `Receive(ctx)` - generate onchain, offchain and boarding addresses.
+- `GetAddresses(ctx)` - return all known onchain, offchain, boarding and redemption addresses.
+- `NewOnchainAddress(ctx)` / `NewBoardingAddress(ctx)` / `NewOffchainAddress(ctx)` - derive a fresh address of the respective type.
-- `SendOffChain(ctx, receivers, opts...)` - send funds offchain.
+- `SendOffChain(ctx, receivers)` - send funds offchain.
 Each `types.Receiver` can carry an `Assets []types.Asset` slice to transfer assets alongside sats.
-- `Settle(ctx, opts ...) (string, error)` - finalize pending or preconfirmed funds into a commitment transaction.
+- `Settle(ctx) (string, error)` - finalize pending or preconfirmed funds into a commitment transaction.
 - `RegisterIntent(...)` / `DeleteIntent(...)` - manage spend intents for collaborative transactions.
-- `CollaborativeExit(ctx, addr, amount, withExpiryCoinselect, opts ...) (string, error)` - redeem offchain funds onchain.
+- `CollaborativeExit(ctx, addr, amount) (string, error)` - redeem offchain funds onchain.
 - `Unroll(ctx) error` - broadcast unroll transactions when ready.
 - `CompleteUnroll(ctx, to string) (string, error)` - finalize an unroll and sweep to an onchain address.
 - `OnboardAgainAllExpiredBoardings(ctx) (string, error)` - onboard again using expired boarding UTXOs.
 - `WithdrawFromAllExpiredBoardings(ctx, to string) (string, error)` - withdraw expired boarding amounts onchain.
-- `ListVtxos(ctx) (spendable, spent []types.Vtxo, err error)` - list virtual UTXOs.
+- `ListVtxos(ctx) (spendable, spent []clientTypes.Vtxo, err error)` - list virtual UTXOs.
 Each `Vtxo` includes an `Assets []types.Asset` field listing any assets it carries.
+- `ListSpendableVtxos(ctx)` - list only spendable virtual UTXOs.
 - `Dump(ctx) (seed string, error)` - export the wallet seed.
 - `GetTransactionHistory(ctx)` - fetch past transactions.
-- `GetTransactionEventChannel(ctx)` and `GetVtxoEventChannel(ctx)` - subscribe to wallet events.
+- `GetTransactionEventChannel(ctx)`, `GetVtxoEventChannel(ctx)` and `GetUtxoEventChannel(ctx)` - subscribe to wallet events.
+- `FinalizePendingTxs(ctx, createdAfter *time.Time) ([]string, error)` - finalize any pending transactions, optionally filtered by creation time.
-- `RedeemNotes(ctx, notes, opts ...)` - redeem Ark notes back to your wallet.
+- `RedeemNotes(ctx, notes)` - redeem Ark notes back to your wallet.
 - `SignTransaction(ctx, tx)` - sign an arbitrary transaction.
 - `NotifyIncomingFunds(ctx, address)` - wait until a specific offchain address receives funds.
-- `Reset(ctx)` - clear local caches and state.
 - `Stop()` - stop any running listeners.

 ### 6. Transport Client